e-gov/TARA-Doku/TechnicalSpecification.md

 The flow begins from the browser.
 A page is loaded from the client application to the browser, where the user choose click ‘Log in’ or start the authentication process in another manner.

-After the user selects ‘Log in’, the browser sends a HTTP request **1a** to the client application (to the server component of the client application).
+After the user selects ‘Log in’, the browser sends an HTTP request **1a** to the client application (to the server component of the client application).
 The client application may also launch the authentication process autonomously, as a result of some other operation performed by the user.

 The client application creates an authentication request.
 The composition of the authentication request is described in a separate section below.
 The client application sends a response body **1b** to the browser.
 The response body includes the HTTP redirection and the authentication request.